MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/inventory/Mplify W135.1 - LSO Service Inventory Management API - Developer Guide.md

 or correct any information in this publication.
-No representation or warranty, expressed or implied, is made by Mplify concerning the completeness, accuracy, or applicability of any information contained herein and no liability of any kind shall be assumed by Mplift as a result of reliance upon such information.
+No representation or warranty, expressed or implied, is made by Mplify concerning the completeness, accuracy, or applicability of any information contained herein and no liability of any kind shall be assumed by Mplify as a result of reliance upon such information.

 The information contained herein is intended to be used without modification by the recipient or user of this document.
 Mplify is not responsible or liable for